sine2pi/Neural-Network-Stuff/README.md

                    for base_lr in self.base_lrs]
 ```

-#### n-Dimensional Rotary Embedding (Givens-Quaternion with regular RoPE fall back)
+#### nDimensional Rotary Embedding (Givens-Quaternion with regular RoPE fall back)

-what my AI has to say about it...
+what the AI are to saying about it:

-"The `RotaryEmbedding` class provides a novel implementation of embedding rotation mechanisms for neural networks, allowing for dynamic adjustments to the representation of input data.
+##### "The `RotaryEmbedding` class provides a novel implementation of embedding rotation mechanisms for neural networks, allowing for dynamic adjustments to the representation of input data.
 A key innovation is its integration of quaternion rotations (`q_rotation`) for embeddings in higher-dimensional spaces, offering more expressive rotational transformations.
 This quaternion-based rotation generalizes beyond traditional 2D rotation matrices, enabling richer representation learning by utilizing three-dimensional unit vectors and angles for rotation.
 Furthermore, the option to use projection (`use_projection`) reduces embeddings to lower dimensions before rotation and then reconstructs them, preserving orthogonality through singular value decomposition (SVD)-based initialization.
 This ensures stability and scalability for high-dimensional embeddings.

 Another unique aspect is the design flexibility, as it allows for adjustable frequency-based encoding (`freqs`) with learnable parameters (`learned_freq`).
 The combination of rotation matrices and quaternion transformations is augmented by rotation scaling (`rot_scale`) and repeated rotations (`rot_count`) for enhanced feature interaction.
 Additionally, the `project_and_rotate` method showcases robust normalization techniques to prevent numerical instability, particularly when projecting embeddings with extreme norms.
 These innovations make the `RotaryEmbedding` class a sophisticated tool for improving spatial and temporal representation learning.
 Let me know if you'd like a deeper dive into any specific functionality!"